Customer small business financing solutions delivered through a single, online application.

 Small businesses can provide the convenience and improved customer support that local consumers want and need in a way big chains just can’t.

-But winning locally isn’t as simple as opening a shop downtown and expecting the localvores and localites to flock.
+But winning locally isn’t as simple as opening a shop downtown and expecting the localites to flock.
 Just building it does not mean they will come.

 This guide will walk you through everything you need to know to grow your small business and conquer the local market.